danielsauter/rapid-android-development/data.md

 ###Read Comma-Separated Web Color Data

 In the next sketch, we’ll work with hexadecimal values of web colors and juxtapose them with their official name from the HTML web specification.
 Our data source contains comma (“,”) separated values (`CSV`), which we read from the file stored in the `data` directory of our sketch.
 The `CSV` file contains sixteen rows, each containing two values separated by a comma.
 The first value contains a `String` that is one of the named colors in the [W3C’s `HTML` `color` specification.][12]
 The second value contains a text `String` that represents the hexadecimal value (or “hex value,” for short) of that named color.
 When we juxtapose a text description with its color in a list of individually labeled swatches, our sketch will display a screen like that shown in Figure 9.1.
-To distribute each swatch vertically, we use the `translate()` method we’ve implemented already in <!--ref linkend="sec.destination.finder-->.[][13]
+To distribute each swatch vertically, we use the [`translate()` method][13] we’ve implemented already in [Find Your Way to a Destination](../geolocation.html#find-your-way-to-a-destination).

 ![](images/Data/DataRead.png)
 #####Figure 9.1 - Reading comma-separated color values.
 ######Sixteen named colors from the HTML specification are stored in a csv file and juxtaposed with their hexadecimal color value.

 Hexadecimal is a numbering system with a base of `16`.
 Each value is represented by symbols ranging `0..9` and `A..F` (`0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F`)—sixteen symbols that each represent one hexadecimal value.
-Two hex values combined can represent decimal numbers up to `256` (`16` times `16`)—the same number we use to define colors in other Processing color modes such as `RGB` and `HSB` (see <!--ref linkend="sec.color.modes-->).
+Two hex values combined can represent decimal numbers up to `256` (`16` times `16`)—the same number we use to define colors in other Processing color modes such as `RGB` and `HSB` (see [Using Colors Chapter 2](../dipslay.html#using-colors)).

 In most programming languages, hexadecimal color values are typically identified by a hash tag (`#`) or the prefix `0x`.
 The hex values stored in column 1 of our file contains a `#` prefix.
 We need to convert the text `String` representing the hex color in the first column into an actual hex value we can use as a parameter for our `fill()` method.
 For that, we use two Processing methods, [`substring()`][14] and [`unhex()`][24], to bring the hex value into the correct format, and then we convert the `String` representation of a hex number into its equivalent integer value *before* applying it to `fill()`.